ck3g/ck3g.github.io/_posts/2018-06-24-introduction-to-alexa-skills-development.md

 excerpt_separator: <!--more-->
 ---

-During the last few months as was sticking to topics around Elixir.
+During the last few months I was sticking to topics around Elixir.

 But as a developer there are some other areas in software development I am interested in.
 So I would like to write about them too and share my experience.